 In case you're wondering how to tell the difference between a bad shift solenoid and internal transmission damage, the following article might be helpful:

-Tip 3: Removing the Shift Solenoids should be done with a completely cooled vehicle.
-Transmission Fluid gets hot and remains hot long after the vehicle has been turned off.
-Be careful, take all necessary safety precautions... your safety is your responsibility.
+TIP 3: Removing the shift solenoids should be done with a completely cooled vehicle.
+Transmission fluid gets hot and remains hot long after the vehicle has been turned off.
+Be careful, take all necessary safety precautions.
+Think safety all of the time.

 The 4L60-E transmissions uses several solenoids and sensors to control/activate its 4 gears.
 The two that we're concerned with are the 1-2 and 2-3 shift solenoids.